 The OiNK article featured in #96 of Fantasy Advertiser, dated May 1986 and you can read it in full below.
 I think the first paragraph perfectly sums up why Mark Rodgers, Tony Husband and Patrick Gallagher created OiNK in the first place.
 There’s also an interesting reference to the specific things other children’s comics required of their cartoonists and the rules they had to follow, which the new team would gleefully abandon.
 There are some details about the two dummy issues created to sell the concept to IPC Magazines, their positive reaction and how it was Bob Paynter, the Group Editor of Humour who approached Lew to join the team.
 (When I’ve spoken with Patrick and Tony over the years they’ve often referred to Bob as “OiNK’s champion at IPC”.)

 “The humour is the kind we like.
-Violent, anarchic, weird, generally lunatic and very modern.”Mark Rodgers, OiNK co-creator/co-editor/head writer
+Violent, anarchic, weird, generally lunatic and very modern.”Mark Rodgers, OiNK co-creator/co-editor

 There’s a great description of Lew’s Tom Thug and how he was a new, different kind of comics character and an interesting look at the independent nature of the comic and how it was put together in a way unlike any other children’s title of the time.
 You’ll also see a few select panels from the early issues, including Tom Paterson‘s excellent Wet Blanket who is returning to print in a special collected book later this year.

-Thanks to Lew for the kind permission to share this with you all, so just click on it below and have a read for yourselves.
+Thanks to Lew for the kind permission to share this with you all.
+Just click on it below and have a read for yourselves.

 Also note the correct influences for OiNK here and the absence of any mention of Viz.
 OiNK was never a children’s version of that (admittedly very funny) comic and was never intended to be, despite what is usually erroneously mentioned elsewhere online or in magazines.